repalash/uiconfig.js/README.md

 }
 ```

-This UI can be added to any webpage using one of several renderers/themes like lilgui, dat.gui, tweakpane, blueprint, etc, which can be picked based on the project requirements.
+This UI can be added to any webpage using one of several renderers/themes like lilgui, dat.gui, tweakpane, blueprint, shadcn etc, which can be picked based on the project requirements.

-TODO: add screenshots
+[//]: # (TODO: add screenshots)

 ## Getting Started